 If you find yourself in a financial pinch or need extra time to pay your bill, you can use the tool to break up your payments into more manageable amounts and schedule them automatically.
 There are four options to suit your needs and make it easier to make your payments, depending on your cash flow.
 Whether you choose to pay a past due amount, break up payments, or make an early payment, the Payment Arrangements tool helps you gain some extra time to pay your bill.

 Make one-time bill payments online with our Quick Bill Pay tool.
 No sign-in is required and your information is not stored.
 Just enter your account number and zip code and pay with a credit card or bank information.
 It’s quick, easy, and most importantly, secure.
 Note that to use saved payment information, you need to log in to your account online or in the app and pay from there.

 5. View, schedule, or reschedule appointments

-With the Service Appointment Manager, you gain control of any scheduled service.
+With My Appointments, you gain control of any scheduled service.
 You can reschedule or cancel service appointments to fit your calendar.
 Have you recently signed up or changed your service with us?
 You can view your appointment time window for a technician install, and view your appointment history for any closed or canceled technician visits.
 Your appointment history is a great way to track what issues you have had in the past, which can be helpful if you’re seeing the same issue again and again.